-The concerns of ARU and IL-UTU over our possible prejudgment of the primary application are not supported.
-We have already addressed these concerns in Decision No. 9 and in each of the separate decisions inviting public comment in each sub docket.
-We have made very clear that our exemption of the construction of these projects will not have any bearing on our determination of whether the transaction contemplated in the primary application is in the public interest.
-See Decision No. 9, at 6-8; STB Finance Docket No. 33388 (Sub-No. 1), served July 11, 1997; and STB Finance Docket No. 33388 (Sub-Nos.
-2-7), served July 23, 1997.
+We again emphasize that our decision to allow these constructions to begin will not have any bearing on our determination of whether the transaction contemplated in the primary application is in the public interest.
+See Decision No. 9, at 6-8; STB Finance Docket No. 33388 (Sub-No. 1), served July 11, 1997; STB Finance Docket No. 33388 (Sub-Nos.
+2-7), served July 23, 1997; and STB Finance Docket No. 33388 (Sub-Nos.
+1-7), served October 1, 1997.
+Moreover, operations over these connections cannot commence unless and until we approve the primary application and authorize the operations, which SEA will analyze in the EIS.8